UMMS-Biocore/bootcamp/session3/session3.md

 <img src="images/pipeline.png">
 <p align="center"><b>Figure1.
 RNA-Seq pipeline example</b></p>

 * When we want align the reads to whole genome, we need to use splice aware aligner. **Tophat**, **Hisat2** or **STAR** are used for this purpose.
-However, these software do not quantify the genes or transcripts.
+However, these softwares do not quantify the genes or transcripts.
 We need to use another program like **featureCounts** or **RSEM**.
 Even RSEM is slower than feature counts, it produces more accurate quantifications than featureCounts.

-* RSEM is bound to the completness of transcript annotation you used.
-If you don't want to loose anything due to the used annotation, we suggest you to align your reads to whole genome and visualize them using a genome browser to investigate all mapped reads to the genome.
+* RSEM is bound to the completeness of transcript annotation you used.
+If you don't want to lose anything due to the used annotation, we suggest you to align your reads to whole genome and visualize them using a genome browser to investigate all mapped reads to the genome.

 * Please check the [RSEM](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-323) paper for details.